The ultimate Krakow guidebook: attractions, landmarks, curios, restaurants, hotels, museums, enetertainment, maps

 Answered

-Since the 16th century the Jewish quarter at Kazimierz–once a town, now Krakow’s district – was the capital of Poland’s Jews and a principal center of Diaspora in Europe.
-After the WW II its Jewish traditions seemed to belong to the past till they have been enlivened by the Judaica Foundation since 1991.
-In 1993 it set up the Center for Jewish Culture in Krakow’s Kazimierz neighborhood.
-Both are located in the former 19th-century prayer house B’nai Emuna at 17 Rabbi Meisels street, now thoroughly refurbished.
-Their motto is “L’dor v’dor” (“from generation to generation” in Hebrew) and they protect Poland’s Jewish heritage, popularize it and conduct research.
-The center at 17 Meiselsa street is the site of numerous shows, recitals, conferences and other cultural and scholarly activities.
+From the 16th century on the Jewish quarter at Kazimierz – once a separate city in its own right, now a district of downtown Krakow – was the capital of Poland’s Jews and one of the main centers of Diaspora in Europe.
+After World War II its Jewish traditions seemed to belong to the past until they have been revived by the Judaica Foundation since 1991.
+In 1993 it set up the Center for Jewish Culture (Centrum Kultury Zydowskiej in Polish) in Krakow’s Kazimierz neighborhood.

 Grand Square